zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     makecert -n "CN=RootCATest" -r -sv RootCATest.pvk RootCATest.cer
     ```

-    > By default, no **makecert** tool is installed on Windows 10 PC.
-To install, you need to download Windows 10 SDK from here: <https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk>
+    >**Note**: By default, no **makecert** tool is installed on Windows 10 PC.
+To install, you need to download Windows 10 SDK from here: <https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk>.

 4. In the **Create Private Key Password** dialog box, select **None** without entering the password.
 Normally this is not recommended for security reasons but is acceptable for test purposes only.